SarahZimmermann-Schmutzler/hydralein/README.md

     or
     `python hydralein --help`

+- To run a **Brute-Force Attack** with no further specifications use the following command in your terminal:
+    `python hydralein.py -u [nameOfSshUser] -s [addressOfSshServer]`
-- Running a **Brute-Force Attack** to crack the SSH login passwort from user HomerJ at the server 123.4.5.6:
+    - Example: Crack the SSH login passwort from user HomerJ at the server with the IP-address 123.4.5.6:
     `python hydralein.py -u HomerJ -s 123.4.5.6`
     >i: Carried out with the default charset (digits and lowercase letters), this attack would require 42.5 days of computing time.
     Then use --min and --max!
 Good idea.
 It still doesn't change as much as you think...

+- To run a **Dictionary Attack** you need this command:
+    `python hydralein.py -u [nameOfSshUser] -s [addressOfSshServer] -w [pathToWordlist]`
-- Running a **Dictionary Attack** to crack the SSH login passwort from user HomerJ at the server 123.4.5.6:
+    - Example: to crack the SSH login passwort from user HomerJ at the server 123.4.5.6:
     `python hydralein.py -u HomerJ -s 123.4.5.6 -w "path/to/wordlist"`
+    - What you see, if the attack was succesful:
+    ```
+    Starting a Dictionary Attack on server [serverName] ...
+    Password for user [userName] is: [password].
+    Password cracked successfully!
+    ```

 ## Additional Notes
+**Paramiko** is a third-party library used to establish SSH connections in Python.

+The **argparse** module is used to parse (read) command line arguments in Python programs.
+It allows to define arguments and options that can be passed to the program when starting it from the command line.
+These are then processed and are available in the program as variables.

+**Itertools** provides a collection of iterators for efficient loops in Python.
+It provides functions that enable common combinatorial operations such as infinitely iterating over elements.

+The **string** module offers functions and constants that make working with character strings easier.
+It includes pre-built strings for letters, numbers, whitespace and other useful things, as well as string manipulation functions.

 **ChatGPT** was involved in the creation of the program (Debugging, Prompt Engineering etc.).

 I use **Google Translate** for translations from German into English.